007Steve/007Steve.github.io/_posts/2020-08-04-learning_iteration.markdown

 permalink:  learning_iteration
 ---

-I took me a while to wrap my head around the concept of the fetch method in javascript.
+It took me a while to wrap my head around the concept of the fetch method in javascript.

 **Let's break it down**